TheBetterQwerty/RustSafe/README.md

 * The encryption key is derived from the user's master password and the hex encoded random nonce is used as the salt with the password.
 * The password file can be exported and imported securely across systems, provided the same master password is used.
 * The master password is required at runtime and never written to disk.

 ---

-## Planned Improvements

-* **Enhanced Rate Limiting**
-  Solidifying rate-limiting for master password attempts to reduce the risk of brute-force attacks.
-This will include time-based lockouts.

----